 POP (Point of Purchase) marketing is a strategy that entails clever placement of consumer products and aims at their promotion.
 It helps generate sales with the help of physical retail locations.

-In this article, we’ll review the importance of POP marketing and see several examples of point of purchase displays.
+In this article, we’ll review the importance of POP marketing and see several examples of point-of-purchase displays.

 Why is POP marketing important?

 Besides attention-grabbing features, displays help build a strong brand image.
 By using this technique, startups can obtain a customer base, increase brand awareness, and educate leads about their products.
 At the same time, well-established companies can reach new prospects, retain customers, and obtain customer loyalty.
-Well-placed displays entice consumers to make purchases and leave a long-term impression on the audience.
-Lastly, displays encourage impulse buying, which increases sales volume.
+Well-placed displays entice consumers to make purchases and leave a long-term impression on them.
+Lastly, such displays encourage impulse buying, which increases sales volume.

 Now let’s proceed to the examples.